 When to bring plants inside?

-Once night time temperatures dip below 50°F (10°C), it is time to bring houseplants back indoors.
-Usually at this time, daytime temperatures are still somewhat warm so both interieur and exterior temperatures will be almost the same.
+Once nighttime temperatures dip below 50°F (10°C), it is time to bring houseplants back indoors.
+Usually, at this time, daytime temperatures are still somewhat warm so both interior and exterior temperatures will be almost the same.
 This will help in acclimatization.

 Bringing plants indoors, however, involves more than picking up a pot and moving it inside.
 If you wish to overwinter a flowering annual, for example, make sure it is healthy, removing all dead blooms and any yellow or brown leaves.
 Perhaps it is time to prune a houseplant that has gone a little wild over the summer.
 Inspect your plants!
 It is not an easy job to bring plants indoors, but it can be so rewarding.